Ignazio Hugford: Life and artistic career

-Hugford was at the age of 9 an apprentice with Anton Domenico Gabbiani.
-In 1745, he painted over a dozen canvases for the refectory of the Benedictine Abbey of Vallombrosa, where his brother, Ferdinando Enrico, became abbot.
-Hugford was also instrumental in the development of techniques for scagliola.
-Hugford joined the Accademia del Disegno of Florence, and published a biography on his mentor.
-He was also involved in designs for works in scagliola.
 Among his masterpieces in painting is the Countess Matilde Donates her Riches to the Church in the church of San Bartolommeo in Pantano in Pistoia.
 In the same Pistoiese church are canvasses of St. Peter crosses the fire and Sant'Atto receives the relics of San Jacopo.
 The Pieve di S. Andrea a Doccia houses an altarpiece of Saints Charles Borromeo, Philip Neri and Antonio Abate before a Crucifix (1776).
 His Tobias Returns Sight to his Father (c.
 1741) can be found in the Church of Santa Felicita, Florence.